Add a connector without losing audit history

 Caveats

 The audit DB is portable across connectors but not across DefenseClaw versions in some cases.
-Run defenseclaw migrations status after a major version upgrade to see whether any schema migrations are pending; the CLI prompts you when this is needed and applies them automatically on the next command.
+Use defenseclaw upgrade, which applies release-required migrations before reporting success.
+Run defenseclaw migrations status afterward to inspect the durable cursor; pending entries retry on the next upgrade, not on unrelated CLI commands.

 Pin local observability in 60 seconds

-defenseclaw setup local-observability up brings the bundled Prom/Loki/Tempo/Grafana stack online and points the gateway's OTLP exporter at it.
-One command, four containers, three signals.
+defenseclaw setup local-observability up brings the bundled OTel Collector + Prom/Loki/Tempo/Grafana stack online and points the gateway's OTLP exporter at it.
+One command, five containers, three signals.

 Reference